Expensify/Bedrock/docs/index.md

 Bedrock was built by [Expensify](https://www.expensify.com), and is a networking and distributed transaction layer built atop [SQLite](http://sqlite.org/), the fastest, most reliable, and most widely distributed database in the world.

 ## Why to use it
 If you're building a website or other online service, you've got to use *something*.
-Why use Bedrock rather than the alterantives?
+Why use Bedrock rather than the alternatives?
 We've provided a more [detailed comparision against MySQL](http://bedrockdb.com/vs_mysql.html), but in general Bedrock is:

 * **Faster.**  This is true for networked queries using the Bedrock::DB plugin, but especially true for custom plugins you write yourself because SQLite is just a library the operates inside your process's memory space.
 That means when your plugin queries SQLite, it isn't serializing/deserializing over a network: it's directly accessing the RAM of the database itself.
 This is great in a single node, but if you still want more (becuase who doesn't?) then install any number of nodes and load-balance reads across all of them.
 This means every CPU of every database server is available for parallel reads, each of which has direct access to the database RAM.